DavidEMDias/dbt-btc-project/README.md

 - **GitHub Actions** → Runs CI pipeline: tests, builds, and deployments.
 - **Looker Studio** → Visualization and analysis layer consuming Snowflake data.

+  Raw Details
+  - Upload to s3 Bucket (sends event to sqs)
+  - Snowpipe is triggered by sqs -> Copy INTO command the data from the stage to raw BTC table (VARIANT column)
+  - Stream on raw table records changes
+  - Task is triggered to MERGE-command changes into BTC table (runs when STREAM has data) - Change Data Capture (CDC) technique
+  - Task to trigger dbt prod job (UDF with API call)
+  - GitHub actions CI/CD workflow dynamically identifies which environment dbt should target (through branch used).

 ELT (Extract, Load, Transform) paradigm:
 - **Source/Ingestion:** Consuming data from an S3 Bucket (the origin of the raw data).
 - **Load/Move:** Loading the data into Snowflake (the destination for raw storage and initial processing).